S3-working-group/s3-practical-guide/docs/all.md

 The consequences of our action or inaction will affect the organization in some way, so by becoming part of an organization we are taking some responsibility for the wellbeing of the whole.
 Many responsibilities within an organization are hard to anticipate, are undefined and are undelegated.
 Therefore when members of an organization recognize that they _share accountability_ for the organization as a whole, they are more inclined to step up, bring attention to important issues, and take responsibility for things when needed.
 Problems and opportunities are more likely to be acknowledged and dealt with and you reduce the risk of developing a culture of looking the other way, or worse, a culture of blame.

 Many responsibilities are typically distributed throughout an organization by way of [delegation](), meaning that people take responsibility for specific work and decision making.
-Whenever a responsibility is delegated by one party (the <dfn data-info="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</dfn>) to another party (the <dfn data-info="Delegatee: An individual or group accepting responsibility for a domain delegated to them, becoming a role keeper or a team.">delegatee</dfn>), accountability for results is shared between both parties.
+Whenever a responsibility is delegated by one party (the <a href="#" class="tooltip" title="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</a>) to another party (the <a href="#" class="tooltip" title="Delegatee: An individual or group accepting responsibility for a domain delegated to them, becoming a role keeper or a team.">delegatee</a>), accountability for results is shared between both parties.
 This is because either parties’ choices and actions (or inaction) will impact results.
 Furthermore the delegator is accountable for their decision to delegate these responsibilities, and for their decision about whom to delegate them to.

 While it’s typically productive for delegatee(s) to take the lead in deciding how to take care of their [domain](gloassary:domain), regular communication between delegator and delegatee(s) provides a broader scope of perspective which in turn, supports strategic development and the effective execution of work.